paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 play for short periods of time, but the team should cherry-pick merge from trunk to two different branches.
 In some VCS tools (Perforce and Subversion) those can be in the same atomic commit, but that is not strictly necessary.

+## Merge everything back from a release branch at the end of the release branch

+Bug fixing on the release branch?
+If yes, then that is covered above.
+If you are not doing that then you have no need to merge anything back from the release branch - you can just delete it after you're sure there will not be any more releases from it.